rizo/Nebula/README.md

 Some notable points:

-- All impure code is wrapped in `Lwt.t` from the `lwt` package, which is similar to `IO` in Haskell and with support for concurrency.
-The vast majority of the code is purely functional and interfaces that expose mutation are (virtually) absent.
+- All impure code is wrapped in `IO.t`, which is analogous to `IO` in Haskell.
+The implementation of the `IO` module is also included and has support for exceptions and both functor and monad interfaces.

 - Interaction with the CPU and memory is expressed as pure data with a DSL defined using the free monad.
 These "programs" can be subsequently _interpreted_ in terms of the state monad or any other context.

 # Quick-start guide